Accelerating the variational quantum eigensolver using parallelism: Experimental results

 \subsection{Benchmarking and selection of qubit pairs}

 In order to determine which qubit pairs are usable, how they perform in parallel and how to best select them, it is necessary to do some benchmarking of the device.
 One simple experiment that can be done before running circuits in parallel is to run the two-qubit circuit on every possible pair individually and observe their performance.
 The purpose of this is to determine if the reported two-qubit gate fidelities are a good way of selecting qubit pairs, and also which error mitigation techniques are most effective.

 The VQE framework allows for the use of the measured energy as a straightforward benchmark (the closer to the ground energy, the better).
-In a larger experiment where the ground energy and the corresponding VQE parameters are unknown, one can use arbitrary parameters and assume that the lower the energy, the better.
+In a larger experiment where the ground energy and the corresponding VQE parameters are unknown, a heuristic that we have found to be effective is to use arbitrary parameters and assume that the lower the energy, the better.
+Although it is possible for errors to produce a lower energy state (perhaps by moving out of the given number sector into one that has a lower ground energy), in practice we have found that errors produce higher energy measurements when we ignore error correction.
+This is especially the case for arbitrary parameters achieving a relatively low energy as in general errors make the state more mixed, and the maximally mixed state has high energy.

 Figure~\ref{fig:fidelity_vs_energy} is a plot of the reported CZ fidelity against the energy obtained by running the optimal parameter VQE circuit on all 97 pairs on Aspen-M-1.
 Qubit pairs that have a CZ fidelity of above 90\% typically behave in a similar manner and perform well even without error mitigation, making these pairs a good choice for further experiments.
 However, the TFLO method of error mitigation brings the lower fidelity pairs in line with the higher fidelity pairs, meaning that it may be possible to use a larger part of the device for the parallel computations.